Access to Medicinal Cannabis in Australia

 - To monitor the outcome of therapy

 You may also require state health department approval depending on your state requirements and the scheduling of the product being prescribed.
+Currently, since October 2019, this is not required in NSW.

 Further reading on the AP process from the TGA: